SRaresP/TargetApp/README.md

 # TargetApp
 Part of the Geofencing package.
-This app is used by the person being tracked
+This app is used by the person being tracked.

 ## Todo